-- 10. Resit and deferral coursework is normally submitted by the same method as the main assessment of the module. - 11.
-Module Leaders must nominate an alternative contact, to be communicated to resit or deferral candidates, if they are to be absent from the University at any point during the first two weeks after results are published. - 12.
-Directors of School must ensure that resit and deferral coursework is marked promptly after the date set for receipt. - 13.
-The deadline stated is final, and resit coursework cannot be submitted late for a capped pass mark as it is already capped at the module pass mark.
-Resit coursework submitted after the deadline, therefore, will be treated as a nonsubmission in accordance with Section 12.4 of this Framework. - 14.
+- 12. The deadline stated is final, and resit coursework cannot be submitted late for a capped pass mark as it is already capped at the module pass mark.
+Resit coursework submitted after the deadline, therefore, will be treated as a non-submission in accordance with Section 12.4 of this Framework. - 13.
 Resit and deferral assessments are conducted in accordance with the procedures set out in Section 3 of this Framework.
 However, the marks for resit assessment are not combined with any other marks.
-In order to pass the module by resit or deferral, a student must pass all the elements of assessment required by the Module Assessment Board to make good the failure. - 15.
-Directors of School shall ensure that signed and completed mark sheets are uploaded into the system by the agreed deadline. - 16.
-Students should be able to complete any resit or deferral work required of them.
+In order to pass the module by resit or deferral, a student must pass all the elements of assessment required by the Module Assessment Board to make good the failure. - 14.
+Deans of School shall ensure that signed and completed mark sheets are uploaded into the system by the agreed deadline. - 15.
 Resit and deferral examinations and the submission date for resit and deferral coursework for undergraduate programmes are set out in the University's Assessments Calendar; absence on holiday or work is not a valid extenuating circumstance in the case of non-submission.
 Failure to complete successfully each year's modules may prevent or delay progression to the next year of the programme of study or result in a student failing to gain an Honours degree.